mercere99/MABE2/docs/first_steps/00_installation.rst

 ..

-For more information about cloning a repository, checkout `this guide <https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository#troubleshooting-cloning-errors>`_.
+If you have issues cloning the repository, checkout `this guide <https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository#troubleshooting-cloning-errors>`_.

 Necessary compilers
 ===================